 Standard Entry Criteria

-- GCE A-Levels: BC, plus 3 GCSEs including English and Maths.
+- GCE A-Levels: CCC, plus 3 GCSEs including English and Mathematics.

-- SQA HNC /BTEC Level 4 HNC : Relevant subject.
+- SQA HNC /BTEC Level 4 HNC : HNC Computer Technology, Computing, Computing: Software Development, or similar subject.

 All applicants are expected to meet, as a minimum, our standard entry criteria available: